 Entrepreneur: Tod Wilson, from Somerset, New Jersey.

-Mr Tod’s Pie Factory creates palm-sized pies out of natural ingredients.
-Tod threw too much money into the business, too quickly, and winds up living in his car.
+Mr Tod’s Pie Factory creates out of natural ingredients palm-sized pies.
+Tod winds up living in his car after threw too much money into the business.

 Pies are available in 10” or 4” and flavors include sweet potato pie, butternut coconut, chocolate pecan, and more.

-Daymond and Barbara agree to team up for 50% of the company.
-Tod Wilson cut a deal with Kevin Harrington as well.
-He managed to triple the size of his business and sold his pies on QVC.
+Daymond and Barbara agree to purchase 50% of his company.
+Tod Wilson was able to make a deal with Kevin Harrington as well and after start selling his pies on QVC, he managed to triple the size of his business.
 The bulk of his business is succeeding with e-commerce, selling his pies online.

 Later, Wilson decided that half of his business is too much to give up thus the deal fell through.